 You will need above average high school grades to get into Providence College.
 The average high school GPA of the admitted freshman class at Providence College was 3.37 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Providence College accepts 52% of students who apply.
+The school ranks #2 in Rhode Island for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Providence accepts 52% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|